 More on hiking and trekking in Vietnam

-For the second mountain of Vietnam mountains on this list, it will also be the second-highest mountain in Vietnam.
-Standing at 3,049m in height, Pu Ta Leng too belongs to the Hoang Lien Son Range.
-This is one mountain for the brave explorers, for the individuals who love a test and revel in the unfamiliar destination that isn't on the traveler radar.
-Situated in the Lai Chau Region, Pu Ta Leng is famous for its housing of the most beautiful rhododendron simsii flowers in the region.
-The scenery of Pu Ta Leng is certainly special, green and lush,thanks to the weather and the soil.
+The second mountain of Vietnam mountains on this list, it will also be the second-highest mountain in Vietnam.
+Standing at 3,049m in height, Pu Ta Leng belongs to the Hoang Lien Son Range.
+Situated in the Lai Chau Region, Pu Ta Leng is famous for housing the most beautiful rhododendron simsii flowers in the region.
+The scenery of Pu Ta Leng is undoubtedly remarkable,thanks to the weather and the soil.

-The full journey is around 3 days.
-The first day you will hike until you reach the resting camp point at around 2,400m.
-The second day, departing from the camp point, you will head for the summit.
-After spending some fun time at the summit, you will move back to the 2,400m point then further descending down to the 1,800m point to set up a camp and spend another night there.
-The last day will be spent walking the long way back, remember to check your belongings and there is no cable car here.
+The trail will initially seem easy, but it will get progressively more challenging due to the steep forest.
+The whole journey is around 3 days.
+On the first day, you will hike until you reach the resting camp point at approximately 2,400m.
+On the second day, departing from the camp point, you will head for the summit.
+The last day will be spent walking the long way back, remember to check your belongings, and there is no cable car here.

 Let’s take a break from the height theme and talk about a mountain of historical and cultural significance.
-One of Yen Tu old name was Bach Van Son (White Cloud Mountain) due to its cloudy atmosphere.
-In October of 1299 (Lunar calendar), the Vietnamese Hero King Tran Nhan Tong after abdicating, moved to Yen Tu Mountain to practice Buddhism.
-He combined the existing Thien (Zen) sects in Vietnam at that time to create Vietnam only indigenous Thien sect "Thien Phai Truc Lam’’ or “Truc Lam Yen Tu’’.
-He also had many pagodas and temples built on this mountain.
+One of Yen Tu old names was Bach Van Son (White Cloud Mountain) due to its cloudy atmosphere.
+In October of 1299 (Lunar calendar), the Vietnamese Hero King Tran Nhan Tong moved to Yen Tu Mountain after abdicating to practice Buddhism.
+He combined the existing Thien (Zen) sects in Vietnam to create Vietnam’s only indigenous Thien sect, “Thien Phai Truc Lam’’ or “Truc Lam Yen Tu’’.
 From then on, Yen Tu Mountain became the Ancestral Land of Vietnam Buddhism.

-The Dong Pagoda completely made out of bronze
+The Dong Pagoda is completely made out of bronze

 Read more about this on the UNESCO site.